open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 * Hallelujah, First version on wordpress.com

 == Upgrade Notice ==

+= 0.1.20190604b =
+Now we store the url to the avatar image instead of the id because of the cropping mechanism.

 = 0.1.20190604a =
 Changing featured image on a child changes that child's media image ID.